Meg York Music

 "I don't know, but I've been told: if you keep dancing -- you never grow old".

-I love accompanying David Taylor Zikr Dance Company classes and productions, including creating the Atash soundtrack with Farabi Ensemble for Persian fusion choreography by Sharhzad Khorsandi.
+I loved accompanying David Taylor Zikr Dance Company classes and productions, including creating the Atash soundtrack with Farabi Ensemble for Persian fusion choreography by Sharhzad Khorsandi.
 Persian Contemporary, Taylor's own Modern choreographies, and TWO Gurdjieff's classics on the same program -- far out!
 I toured with Zikr as roadie and got to see the incredible stamina and focus of his dance corps company on the road.
 Astonishing.

 I've also trained deeply in the Dahn Yoga Brain Management Training in Sedona with Il Chi Lee from South Korea.
 I do enjoy leading private yoga sessions with my family.
 The practice unkinks my body after long hours practicing or performing (and being in front of the computer!)